vovkos/doxyrest/doc/manual/rst/index.rst

 The main purpose of Doxyrest is to generate **beautiful** Sphinx-based documentation for **C/C++** APIs.
 But not just that!

-Doxygen can be replaced with your own source-code-analyzing tool capable of producing Doxygen-compatible XML database.
+Doxygen can be replaced with your own source-code-analyzing tool capable of producing Doxygen-compatible XML databases.
 Lua frames used for generation of reStructuredText can also be replaced with your own ones.
 It means that both the input and the output of Doxyrest are **100% customizable** -- and without re-compilation!

 To rephrase, Doxyrest could be used to produce customizable documentation/stats/reports for APIs written in **any programming language**!

 Motivation
 ----------

-Sadly enough, in the year 2016 fellow C/C++ programmers don't have much choise when it comes to documenting their C/C++ APIs.
-It basically boils down to the **three options**:
+Sadly enough, in the year 2016 fellow C/C++ programmers don't have much choice when it comes to documenting their C/C++ APIs.
+It basically boils down to these **three options**:

 1) **Doxygen**;
 2) **QDoc**;
 3) Writing everything **manually**.

-I will dismiss the option #3 immediatly.
+I will dismiss the option #3 right away.
 If the API is evolving -- which is (almost) always the case as long as the product is alive -- it is simply **impossible** to keep **coherence** between the documentation and the C/C++ sources.
 To rephrase, manually written API documentation is **always out-of-sync**.

 Next, Doxygen.
 Don't get me wrong.
 Doxygen was **revolutional** when if first emerged, and it quickly became a **de-facto standard** of documenting C/C++ code.
 But unfortunately, it has two major problems: